Welcome. This newsletter is for

 folks who are curious at heart, tired of the drama in our spaces and maybe a little confused by our fast-changing society.
 Which is understandable – for one thing, it can be hard to know what's true and what's not today.
 To me that's a problem that needs to be addressed.

 My career in social change communications was spent designing initiatives that address issues like mental health stigma, infant mortality and the legacy systems that stifle innovation.
-We designed strategies together with the communities we were supporting, so I worked in a hands-on way with communities of color, Tribal nations, LGBTQ advocates, youth, folks with behavioral health issues etc. I helped lead my former firm and I'm guessing have partnered with over a hundred nonprofits, government agencies and companies during my 20+-year career.
+We designed strategies together with the communities we were supporting, so I worked in a hands-on way with communities of color, Tribal nations, youth, folks with behavioral health issues etc. I helped lead my former firm and I'm guessing have partnered with over a hundred nonprofits, government agencies and companies during my 20+-year career.

 With Congressional Hispanic Caucus Institute fellows and colleagues after a training on strategic storytelling